Stormwater Management Plan

 Mt Barker, Totness and Littlehampton 2016

-After a lengthy period of plan preparation and community consultation, the Final version of the plan (Revision H) will be considered by the Council on 5 December 2016 with a view to endorsing it as Final.
+After a lengthy period of plan preparation and community consultation, the Final version of the plan (Revision H) endorsed by Council on 5 December 2016.
 The full document can be referenced on this page.
 Should you wish to view a hardcopy of the plan, please contact Paula Overy on 8391 7290

 The consultation period has now closed and feedback received is being reviewed.
 Council received 78 feedback forms after a 6 weeks consultation period which included a mailout to 2472 properties within a 250 metre radius of the creek system and three open house sessions.
 The mailout received the most attention while the 3 open house sessions only attracted 5 attendees.